 Many transitional ministry contracts include a generic statement about the transitional ministry tasks.
-We recommend replacing these generic statements with congregation-specific goals.
-Developing these goals is part of the process of designing the transitional ministry.
+We recommend replacing these generic statements with congregation-specific goals that have been developed when the transitional ministry is designed.
 These goals will be the reference points for evaluating the performance of the transitional ministry.
-In the case of a priest-in-charge under special circumstances, they will provide reference points to determine if the ministry is successful and whether the congregation and priest have formed a creative partnership to take the congregation successfully into their future.
+In the case of priest-in-charge under special circumstances they will provide reference points to determine if the ministry is successful and whether the congregation and priest have formed a creative partnership to take the congregation successfully into their future.

 The contract also needs to describe the transitional minister's relationship to the search committee.
-This was discussed in the "Deciding Who Does What" section on pages 16-18.
-There are four options:
+This is discussed in detail in the search consultant section.
+The various options are:

-- The transitional minister has nothing to do with the search or the search process. - The transitional minister provides spiritual care to the search committee and vestry during the search, but has no involvement in the process.
-The search consultant and transitional minister meet regularly to discuss any pastoral issues and congregational dynamics that are impacting the search process. - The transitional minister leads the self-study and visioning process as a combined focus of the transitional time and the search process.
-A search consultant will be retained to facilitate the interview process during the candidate assessment phase of the search. - The transitional minister also serves as the search consultant.
+- The transitional minister has nothing to do with the search or the search process. - The transitional minister provides spiritual care to the search committee and vestry during the search but has no involvement in the process.
+The Search Consultant and Transitional Minister shall meet regularly to discuss any pastoral issues and congregational dynamics that are impacting the search process. - The transitional minister will lead the self study and visioning process as a combined focus of the transitional time and the search process.
+A search consultant will be retained to facilitate the interview process during the candidate assessment phase of the search. - The transitional minister will also serve as the search consultant.

-On the next page are two examples of goal statements that could be included in a contract between a congregation and a transitional minister.
-Following the assessment exercise on the following page, we have provided resources for responding to grief, trauma, resentment, and conflict from an Appreciative Way perspective.
+On the following page are some examples of goal statements that could be included in a contract between a congregation and a transitional minister.
+Following the Assessment Exercise we have provided resources for responding to grief, trauma, resentment, and conflict from an Appreciative Way perspective.